FUNCTIONAL RELATIONSHIPS: ARTIST-MADE FURNITURE

 Marks Family Gallery North and Tito Spiga Exhibition Space

-This exhibition is organized by Melanie Crader, director of visual arts with Philippa Content, museum registrar and exhibition coordinator.
+This exhibition is organized by Melanie Crader, museum director and curator of visual arts, with Philippa Content, museum registrar and exhibition coordinator.

 THE RANCH PRESENTS